Student loans help pay for your college expenses, including tuition, room and board, fees, and other education-related expenses.

 Payment plans

-Private student loans offer a wide range of repayment plans, with varying loan terms and options for monthly payments.
+Private student loans offer a wide range of repayment plans.
 Most lenders offer from 5-year to 20-year repayment terms.
 Your interest rate may vary as well, making your payments adjust over time.

 Federal student loans have several repayment plans available, including:

-- Extended Repayment: You can extend payments up to 25 years, and any remaining balances may qualify for forgiveness.
+- Extended Repayment: Extend payments up to 25 years, and any remaining balances may qualify for forgiveness

-- Income-driven repayment: Several plans adjust your payment based on your discretionary income and family size.
-These plans can extend the length of payments up to 25 years, and any remaining balances may qualify for forgiveness.
+- Income-driven repayment: Adjusts your payment based on your discretionary income and family size, extending the length of payments up to 25 years and any remaining balances may qualify for forgiveness

 Student Loan Forgiveness